bxparks/AUnit/README.md

 type inference logic of two `(a, b)` arguments in the `assertXxx(a, b)` is slightly different.
 ArduinoUnit allows the two parameters to be slightly different types, at the expense of a compiler warning.
 In AUnit, the warning becomes a compiler error.
-See below._
+See the "Parameters Must Match Types" section below._

-#### Assertion Parameters Must Match Types
+#### Parameters Must Match Types

 In ArduinoUnit, the `assertXxx()` macros could be slightly different types, for
 example: